Phobia: DSM-5

 Phobias vary in severity among individuals.
 Some individuals can avoid the subject and experience relatively mild anxiety over that fear.
 Others experience full-fledged panic attacks with all the associated impairing symptoms.
 Most individuals understand that their fear is irrational but cannot override their panic response.
 These individuals often report dizziness, loss of bladder or bowel control, tachypnea, feelings of pain, and shortness of breath.

 Causes

+Phobias may develop for a variety of reasons.
+Childhood experiences, past traumatic experiences, brain chemistry, genetics, or learned behavior, can all be reasons why phobias develop.
+There are even phobias that may run in families and be passed down from one generation to another.

 There are multiple theories about how phobias develop and likely occur due to a combination of environmental and genetic factors.
 The degree to whether environment or genetic influences have a more significant role varies by condition, with social anxiety disorder and agoraphobia having around a 50% heritability rate.

 Environmental

 Rachman proposed three pathways for the development of phobias: direct or classical conditioning (exposure to phobic stimulus), vicarious acquisition (seeing others experience phobic stimulus), and informational/instructional acquisition (learning about phobic stimulus from others).

 Classical conditioning

 Much of the progress in understanding the acquisition of fear responses in phobias can be attributed to classical conditioning (Pavlovian model).
 When an aversive stimulus and a neutral one are paired together, for instance, when an electric shock is given in a specific room, the subject can start to fear not only the shock but the room as well.
 In behavioral terms, the room is a conditioned stimulus (CS).
 When paired with an aversive unconditioned stimulus (UCS) (the shock), it creates a conditioned response (CR) (fear for the room) (CS+UCS=CR).
 For example, in case of the fear of heights (acrophobia), the CS is heights.
 Such as a balcony on the top floors of a high rise building.
 The UCS can originate from an aversive or traumatizing event in the person's life, such as almost falling from a great height.
 The original fear of nearly falling is associated with being high, leading to a fear of heights.
 In other words, the CS (heights) associated with the aversive UCS (almost falling) leads to the CR (fear).

+It is possible, however, to extinguish the CR, and reversing the effects of the CS and UCS.
+Repeatedly presenting the CS alone, without the UCS, can exinguish the CR.

 Though historically influential in the theory of fear acquisition, this direct conditioning model is not the only proposed way to acquire a phobia.
 This theory in fact has limitations as not everyone that has experienced a traumatic event develops a phobia and vice versa.